-School-based health centers (SBHCs) are spread from Del Norte to San Diego County with large concentrations in Los Angeles and the San Francisco Bay Area.
-See a list by county.
+School-based health and wellness centers (SBHCs) are spread from Del Norte to San Diego County with large concentrations in Los Angeles and the San Francisco Bay Area.